 Dare to Lead by Brene Brown

 Brené Brown is a renowned “shame” researcher.
-She shares new research about leaders, change-makers, and culture shifters in Dare to Lead.
-She teaches readers how to put those ideas into practice so we can step up and meaningfully lead.
+She shares new research on leaders, change-makers, and culture shifters in Dare to Lead.
+She teaches readers how to put those ideas into practice, so we can step up and lead meaningfully.

 For Brown, leaders hold themselves accountable for recognizing potential and developing that potential.
-Dare to Lead encourages leaders to choose courage over comfort in order to make a difference in a culture defined by scarcity, fear, and uncertainty.
-This means working on empathy, connection, and vulnerability.
+Dare to Lead encourages leaders to choose courage over comfort to make a difference in a culture defined by scarcity, fear, and uncertainty.
+This involves cultivating empathy, connection, and vulnerability.

 Her research-backed work is delivered in her unique Southern dialect, and it makes us better people from the inside out.
-It’s a must-read for modern leaders who value human-focused initiatives.
+It’s a must-read for new professionals who value human-focused initiatives.

 Facebook COO Sheryl Sandberg’s Lean In is not just a book.
 The title became an instant catchphrase used to empower women.

-Sandberg draws from her own experience as an employee of the world’s most successful businesses and opines about how women can make small changes in their work lives.
+Sandberg draws on her own experience as an employee of the world’s most successful businesses and offers advice on how women can make small changes in their work lives.
 This can effect change for working women on a universal scale.

 Lean In is a must-read that changes how women behave in the workplace.
 I, and just about every working woman I know, has read it and enjoyed it.